NineOwlsDevelopment/moodring-server/README.md

 <br />

 A Solana-native prediction market platform with deep LMSR liquidity and instant settlement.
-Trade on future events with YES/NO binary option markets.
+Trade on future events with YES/NO binary multi-option markets.

 ## Tech Stack